Martyna94/The_Detection_Duo/README.md

 ### Team Information:
 Team Member 1:
- - Full Name:
+ - Full Name: Martyna Anna Czuba
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx):
+ - Womanium Program Enrollment ID:WQ24-hvwfAq1MhA14elt

 Team Member 2:
  - Full Name: Hussein Shiri
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx): WQ24-qQoJWr5dGvp26gO
+ - Womanium Program Enrollment ID: WQ24-qQoJWr5dGvp26gO

 ### Project Solution:
 _Include a comprehensive summary of all important information about your project solution here._
 All necessary code files and any additional information required to judge your project solution should be included in the repository.

-We have finished all 5 tasks and we suggest the following.
-First using watching the 3 minutes video presenting an overview of our solution.
-Then reading the report which explains a lot more in-depth our solution.
-Then the judge can start reading the jupyter notebooks and python files for every task.
-The slides and reports are found in the GitHub repository and also in the shared google drive.
+We have completed all five tasks and are pleased to present our solution.
+We suggest the following order for reviewing the materials:

+* **Start by watching the 3-minute video**: This video provides an overview of our solution and can serve as a good introduction to further analysis.

+* **Read the report**: The report contains detailed explanations of our approach and methodology, helping to better understand our work.

+* **Review the code**: Finally, we encourage you to go through the Jupyter notebooks and Python files, which contain the implementations for each task.

+All materials, including the slides and the report, are available in our GitHub repository as well as in the shared Google Drive folder
 ### Project Presentation Deck:
 _Upload/ Link a 3min. presentation deck here._ https://drive.google.com/drive/folders/15mTDGrM5DGaGN612IQHc26DL88q_3gG-?usp=sharing